siberoloji/siberoloji.github.io/content/blog/2024-09-25-netbios-a-primer.md

 <!-- wp:list -->
 <ul class="wp-block-list"><!-- wp:list-item -->
 - ***Legacy applications:*** Some older applications may still rely on NetBIOS for network communication.
 <!-- /wp:list-item -->

 <!-- wp:list-item -->
-- ***Small networks:***  In small, simple network environments, NetBIOS can provide a basic networking solution.
+- ***Small networks:*** In small,simple network environments,NetBIOS can provide a basic networking solution.
 <!-- /wp:list-item -->

 <!-- wp:list-item -->
-- ***Specific services:***  Certain services, such as file and print sharing, may still use NetBIOS.
+- ***Specific services:*** Certain services,such as file and print sharing,may still use NetBIOS.
 <!-- /wp:list-item -->
 <!-- /wp:list -->